 In the contemporary era, the issues of connectivity and interconnection are clearly standing out.
-The creation of the World-Wide-Web (Internet) and the integration of a literally unlimited number of computer systems and people into a common collaborative environment has created the opportunity to launch various types of cyber-attacks that at a minimum could disrupt normal business activities (Dalaklis and Schröder-Hinrichs, 2019).
-In recent years, the use of digital means is rapidly expanding throughout the whole world and the maritime industry is not an exception; shipping companies are relying on a very extended number of computers and information technology (IT) applications to effectively support their business activities.
+The creation of the World-Wide-Web (Internet) and the integration of a literally unlimited number of computer systems and people into a common collaborative environment has created the opportunity to launch various types of cyber-attacks that, at a minimum, could disrupt normal business activities (Dalaklis and Schröder-Hinrichs, 2019).
+In recent years, the use of digital means has been rapidly expanding throughout the whole world, the maritime industry being no exception; shipping companies are relying on a very extended number of computers and information technology (IT) applications to effectively support their business activities.
 At the same time, the safe conduct of navigation is heavily supported by a significant number of interconnected electronic systems and various digital means (Dalaklis et al., 2020).
 Effectively dealing with the issue of "Cybersecurity" should be a high priority issue, especially when factoring in the fact that the world's economy is continuing its transformation towards a digital paradigm.
-As a result, professionals with a very dedicated focus will be needed to cover whatever gap is created by the advance of the so-called "digitalization phenomenon" and the associated cyber risks.
+As a result, professionals with a very dedicated focus will be needed to cover whatever gap is created by the advance of the so-called "digitalisation phenomenon" and the associated cyber risks.
 This in turn is indicating a need for continuous training activities to add more resources in the workforce pool, who should be equipped with the "right" skills and fully updated with the newest IT trends.

-No matter the difficulties created by COVID 19, the maritime sector still remains one of the most important sectors for today's global economy.
-Acting as the backbone of world trade, approximately 80-90% of goods and raw materials are served nowdays by the international shipping industry.
-It is also useful to note that the numerous information systems which are supporting the different functions of the maritime transport industry -whether on board ships or in ports- are built with standard components available on the market and in many cases designed without factoring in well the cyber risk, which is ever growing.
+Despite the difficulties created by COVID 19, the maritime sector still remains one of the most important sectors for today's global economy.
+Acting as the backbone of world trade, approximately 80-90% of goods and raw materials are served nowadays by the international shipping industry.
+It is also useful to note that the numerous information systems supporting the different functions of the maritime transport industry - whether on board ships or in ports - are built with standard components available on the market and in many cases designed without factoring in well the cyber risk, which is ever growing.
 The lack of awareness about cyber threats is evident in several different business sectors, including the maritime one (Canepa et al., 2020).
-In this paper, the needs and challenges relating to cybersecurity training will be analyzed.
+In this paper, the needs and challenges relating to cybersecurity training will be analysed.
 In order to investigate possible solutions, the cyber-MAR project will be presented first, as it will use a federated Cyber Range solution being part of a cybersecurity training platform dedicated to the maritime sector peculiarities.
-The methodology implemented is based on a qualitative approach: a literature review and an analysis of the target groups who will be involved in the cyber-MAR training.
+The methodology implemented is based on a gualitative approach: a literature review and an analysis of the target groups will be involved in the Cyber-MAR training develops under the Cyber-MAR project (IT preparation actions for a holistic approach and awareness raising in the supply chain of maritime logistics).
+This project (funded Horizon 2020 Programme), lasting three years, started in September 2019, aiming at to achieving the following objectives: "to fully unlock the value of using the cyber range in the maritime logistics value chain through the development of an innovative simulation environment that adapts to the peculiarities of the maritime sector and is at the same time easily applicable to other transport sub-sectors".